scarletknight11/Brain-Computer-Interface-Game-Jam/README.md

 - Thanks to Adobe Systems Incorporated for the royalty free [Astra](https://www.mixamo.com/#/?page=1&query=astra&type=Character) and Mixamo animations.

-- Thanks to Unity Technologies for the [Unity Game Engine](https://unity.com//).
+- Thanks to Unity Technologies for the [Unity Game Engine](https://unity.com//) and starter assets.

 ## Development Environment